plant-genomics/training/README.md

 ### Fix an issue, add an enhancement

-* Click on the issues tab to see current tasks tagged with the "to-do" or "enhancement" labels.
+* Click on the issues tab to see current tasks.